Research Assistant - Aboriginal and Torres Strait Islander Health Program / Food Policy

 - Provide ongoing support to Food and Water for Life team in program delivery

-- Provide feedback to the Research Advisory Group and Food and Water for Life working party involved in the project on project progress and results
+- Provide feedback to the Food and Water for Life advisory group on project progress and results

 - Monitor program delivery and ensure ongoing quality of program